binary-cube/dot-array/README.md

 Have a bug or a feature request?
 Please first read the issue guidelines and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue][new-issue].
+If your problem or idea is not addressed yet, [please open a new issue][link-new-issue].